HeiningaVE/HeiningaVE.github.io/CV.md

 - Psychological Bulletin

 # Membership board councils and committees
+Jan 2019 - present
+Network of Young Enthusiastic Social Scientists - Behavioural and Social Sciences.
+University of Groningen

 Sept 2018 - present
 Council of the Faculty of Psychology and Educational Sciences